 Rehabilitation can include such things as a suitable duties program, physiotherapy, counseling, on-the-job training for new job skills and special assistance for severely injured workers.
-Under s228 of the Workers Compensation & Rehabilitation Act 2003 Qld, an employer must also take all reasonable steps to help or provide an injured worker with rehabilitation or suitable duties while being paid compensation.
-If the employer does not then they may face a penalty equal to the compensation paid to the injured worker during the time they did not comply (s.229).
+Under Workers Compensation & Rehabilitation Legislation an employer must also take all reasonable steps to help or provide an injured worker with rehabilitation or suitable duties while being paid compensation.

+If the employer does not then they may face a penalty equal to the compensation paid to the injured worker during the time they did not comply.